Imagine this for a second: there is a job that allows you a ton of creative freedom.

 These are baseline graphic design skills and if your portfolio does not show off your skills in each, I would not even try applying.

-2. Become Familiar With HTML
+2. Become familiar with HTML like today

 HTML was one of the most popular skills in my study of marketing skills from earlier in the year.